Multi-Order Monte Carlo IMEX hierarchies for uncertainty quantification in multiscale hyperbolic systems: Multi-Order Monte Carlo IMEX methods

 Let us assume that for the computation of each $k$-th MC realization we can choose between two distinct numerical approximations of the problem of different order of accuracy, such that one constitutes our high-accurate solution of order $L$, $u_L(x,t,z)$, while the other is the (less computationally expensive) lower accurate solution of order $(L-1)$, $u_{L-1}(x,t,z)$.
 Then, the order $L$ solver is evaluated in $M_L$ random samples, while the order $(L-1)$ solver is evaluated in

 random samples, with $r \in \mathbb{N}^+$ representing the factor of additional realizations.
-Notice that, in practice, $r$ can be estimated considering the computational cost of the two numerical solvers, being $r\approx \mathcal{C}_L/\mathcal{C}_{L-1}-1$, with $\mathcal{C}_l$ computational cost of the $l$-th order solution \cite{peherstorfer2016,peherstorfer2018}.
+Notice that, in practice, $r$ can be estimated considering the computational cost of the two numerical solvers, being $r\approx \mathcal{C}_L/\mathcal{C}_{L-1}-1$, with $\mathcal{C}_l$ computational cost of the $l$-th order solution, as already proposed in \cite{peherstorfer2016,peherstorfer2018}.

+\begin{remark} Further investigations will be devoted to identifying the optimal choice of the number of samples at each level of the method, depending on the norm used to assess its effectiveness.
+This aspect is not addressed in the present work; instead, we adopt the above mentioned sampling strategy proposed in \cite{peherstorfer2016,peherstorfer2018}, which is known to provide a reliable choice. \end{remark}

-We can then approximate the stochastic variable with the following parameter-dependent control-variate approach \cite{dimarco2019}:
+Assuming to ensure the correlation across levels (shared seeds and independence between sample groups), we can then approximate the stochastic variable with the following parameter-dependent control-variate approach \cite{dimarco2019}:

-where $\alpha_L \in \mathbb{R}$ and $u_{l,M_l}$ represents the solution of $u$ obtained using the $l$-th accurate solver with $M_l$ Monte Carlo samples.
+where $\alpha_L \in \mathbb{R}$ and $u_{l,M_l}$ represents the solution of $u$ obtained using the $l$-th accurate solver evaluated for $M_l$ Monte Carlo samples.
 Therefore, the Multi-Order Monte Carlo estimator reads

 where we have assumed that $\mathbb{E}[u_{L-1}](x,t)\approx E_{M_{L-1}}\left[u_{L-1}\right](x,t)$.

 Notice that this is an unbiased estimator of the solution, indeed when $\alpha_L = 0$ we recover exactly the standard Monte Carlo estimator for the sole $L$-th order solution.
 At the same time, the computation of the variance (coincident with the mean squared error) of the control-variate approximation follows with the Lemma below. \begin{lemma} The variance of the MOMC control-variate approximation \eqref{eq:uMOMC} is